CodeYourFuture/curriculum/common-content/en/module/databases/ubuntu-setup/index.md

 ### Creating a new database

-In a terminal, create a new database named `cyf_hotels` with the following command:
+In a terminal, create a new database named `my_hotels` with the following command:

 ```
-createdb cyf_hotels
+createdb my_hotels
 ```

 Then connect to your database with:

 ```
-psql cyf_hotels
+psql my_hotels
 ```

 Note that if you chose to use your Ubuntu username for the database you don't need it (or the password) to log in to `psql`.
 If you used a different username then you'll need to log in with:

 ```
-psql -U <username> cyf_hotels
+psql -U <username> my_hotels
 ```

 and you'll be prompted for the password.